IFMlab/ChemFlow/docs/Tutorial-ChemFlow.rst

 Also here we specified to use for the rescoring the mol2 of the docked ligands for which we computed AM1-BCC charges, by adding the flag "*--bcc*".
 We indicate that we want to run **explicit** solvent MMGBSA calculations by adding the flag *--water* .

-Running an MD simulation of 1ns would take around 10 minutes per compound on your local computer.
+Running an MD simulation of 1ns would take around 10 minutes per compound on your local computer, using GPU.

 At the end of the free-energy rescoring you will have one file *mmgbsa.dat* per compound in the ligand folder.
 These data are postprocessed and collected in *ScoreFlow.csv* file in the receptor directory with the following commands for implicit